Akano-Dev/Amazon-Clone/README.md

 # Amazon-Clone
-This is just a clone of Amazon which I had built with the help of Apna College guide .
-Thank You _
+This is just a clone of Amazon which I had built using HTML and CSS , with the guide of Apna College.